Plant Taxon (Scientific Name) Lookup

 This setting limits the number of results to show per plant name.
 It is used in 'Single' mode and when 'Suggestions' are produced.
 If you are logged in the default is taken from your personal settings, see Settings in the main Help.

 This error can occur when the list of plants found cannot fit in available memory.
 The error is fatal meaning the lookup cannot continue.
-If you get this error use your back button to return to the search tool and narrow the search criteria.
+If you get this error use your back button to return to this page and narrow the search criteria.

 However 'Suggestions' comes to the rescue; with it enabled further lookups will be made ignoring the extra words.